upcrob/fsq/README.md

 ### Logic Operators

-Parentheses as well as the logical operators *or* and *and* can be used to group conditions.
+Parentheses as well as the logical operators *or*, *and*, and *not* can be used to group conditions.
 For example:

 	fsq "name in '.' where name startswith 'hello' or (isdir and name startswith 'world')"